 The Company/Crew is part of and subscribes to the By-laws, Policies, and Procedures of Scouts Canada.
 The Service Corps Ranger Unit is part of Service Corps and subscribes to the By-Laws, Policies, and Procedures of Girl Guides of Canada.

 The members of the Company/Crew will endeavor to live according to the Mission, Principles, Practices, and Promise of Scouts Canada.
 The members of the Unit will endeavor to live according to the Girl Guides of Canada, to live by the Guide promise.
-The members the Company/Crew/Unit will endeavor to plan activities (service-oriented, program or social) which will enable all members to participate actively.
+The members of the Company/Crew/Unit will endeavor to plan activities (service-oriented, program or social) which will enable all members to participate actively.

 SECTION TWO - MEMBERSHIP

-Membership of the Company/Crew/Unit shall be open to anyone meeting the age criteria established by the "Bylaw, Policies and Procedures" of Scouts Canada and are willing to live up to the Company/Crew/Unit promise, the Aims and Principals of Scouts Canada and Girl Guides of Canada, and accept the Constitution of the Company/Crew/Unit.
+Membership of the Company/Crew/Unit shall be open to anyone meeting the age criteria established by the "Bylaw, Policies and Procedures" of Scouts Canada and are willing to live up to the Company/Crew/Unit promise, the Aims and Principals of Scouts Canada and Girl Guides of Canada and accept the Constitution of the Company/Crew/Unit.

-Applicants shall undergo a trial period, consisting of two business meetings and one major service-oriented activity or two minor service-oriented activity, after which time at least two members of the Executive will interview, approve or disapprove their application to join.
+Applicants shall undergo a trial period, consisting of two business meetings and one major service-oriented activity or two minor service-oriented activity, after which time at least two members of the Executive will interview, approve, or disapprove their application to join.

 Applicants shall make the Scout/Guide Promise to the assembled Company/Crew/Unit upon investiture.